juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 - `envs`：Mount pod environment variables, in an on-premises environment, you need to additionally specify `BASE_URL` and `CFG_URL`, pointing to the actual console address
 - `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration.
 This options is only available in v0.13.3 and above

-### Adding extra files into mount pod {#mount-pod-extra-files}
+### Adding extra files / environment variables into mount pod {#mount-pod-extra-files}

-Some object storage providers (like Google Cloud Storage) requires extra credential files for authentication, this means you'll have to create a new Secret to store these files (different from the previously created Secret for JuiceFS), and reference it in `juicefs-secret`, so that CSI Driver know how to mount these files into the mount pod, and use it for authentication during mount.
-Here we'll use Google Cloud Storage as example, but the process is the same for any scenarios that needs to add extra files into the mount pod.
+Some object storage providers (like Google Cloud Storage) requires extra credential files for authentication, this means you'll have to create a separate Secret to store these files, and reference it in volume credentials (`juicefs-secret` in below examples), so that CSI Driver will mount these files into the mount pod.
+The relevant environment variable needs to be added to specify the added files for authentication.

+If you need to add environment variables for mount pod, use the `envs` field in volume credentials.
+For example MinIO may require clients to set the `MINIO_REGION` variable.

+Here we'll use Google Cloud Storage as example, to demonstrate how to add extra files / environment variables into mount pod.

 To obtain the [service account key file](https://cloud.google.com/docs/authentication/production#create_service_account), you need to first learn about [authentication](https://cloud.google.com/docs/authentication) and [authorization](https://cloud.google.com/iam/docs/overview).
 Assuming you already have the key file `application_default_credentials.json`, create the corresponding Kubernetes Secret: